-This Canon 5D Mark III Bundle comes with $729.84 worth of free accessories including a Lexar 32GB Professional Class 10 600x UHS-I SDHC Memory Card, Green Extreme LP-E6, Red Giant Adorama Production Bundle, and a Slinger Photo Video Bag and Shipping is free! .
-Bonus: No sales tax either, unless you live in New York or New Jersey.
-Test
+This Canon 5D Mark III Bundle comes with $729.84 worth of free accessories including a Lexar 32GB SDHC Memory Card, Green Extreme LP-E6/N, Red Giant Adorama Production Bundle and a Slinger Photo Video Bag and Shipping is free! .

 Canon EOS 5D Mark III Pro HDSLR the Long-awaited successor to groundbreaking Canon 5D Mark II

 The Canon EOS 5D Mark III is an HDSLR designed to build on the unprecedented success of its predecessor, the Canon EOS 5D Mark II.
 The 5DMII broke new ground in the world of HD video, offering true high-resolution, cinema-quality video capture for the first time in a DSLR, and started a resolution in cinematography that continues to this day.
 The 22-megapixel Canon EOS 5D Mark III offers new autofocusing, metering and sensor technology and incorporates feedback from professional users to take this legacy to an entirely new level.

 • Full frame 36x24mm, 22 megapixel CMOS sensor ISO range 100-25600, expandable to 104,200.

 • Shutter speeds 1/8000-30 seconds

 • 63-zone dual layer iFCL Metering

 • Exposure compensation in +/- 5 stops in 1/3 or 1/2-stop increments

 • 61-point high-density reticular AF with up to 41 cross-type points

 • 3.2-inch LCD finder with 1.04 million dot resolution